HugoSalazarS/HugoSalazarS/README.md

 🚀 About Me

-🧑‍💼 Currently working as a Data Scientist at the 4th largest communications company in my country.
+🧑‍💼 Currently working as a Data Scientist on the Credit MAZ Team at AB InBev.

 🎓 Background in law and communication consulting for various companies.

 **💡 Skills & Expertise**

 💻 Proficient in Python, SQL, and Power BI.
-📊 Experienced in data cleaning, engineering, and visualization.
+📊 Experienced in data cleaning, engineering, machine learning and visualization.
 🤖 Knowledgeable in agile methodologies, workflow processes, and model evaluation.
-🚀 Familiar with ETL processes, machine learning, and MLops.
+🚀 Familiar with ETL processes,  and MLops.

 🌐 Connect with Me